teggno/exoedit/README.md

 A Visual Studio Code extension that helps you edit and manage scripts for Exosite.

 ## Feature Overview
-* Edit widget scripts
+* Import widget scripts from Exosite
 * Publish widget scripts to Exosite
-* Edit Lua scripts
+* Import Device Lua scripts from Exosite
 * Publish Lua scripts to Exosite
 * Minify Lua scripts prior to publishing
+* Show the debug log of a Lua script
 * Run widgets outside of Exosite (speeds up your widget development)

 ## Manual
-### Get a widget JavaScript or a Lua script for editing
+### Import a widget JavaScript or a Lua script for editing
 1. Open the command list (by pressing F1 or Ctrl+Shift+P)
 2. Select `Exoedit`
-3. Select one of the three edit actions.
+3. Select one of the three import actions.
 This will prompt you for the source of the script, download it and display it in the editor.

 ### Upload the current file to Exosite
 When you have an open file, you can use Exoedit to upload it to Exosite. **Depending on whether you have previously saved the mapping of the current file to the corresponding artifact on Exosite**, there are two ways for uploading: